What is pain?

 Book an Appointment for an Evaluation.

-Dr. Mukalel is a top-rated interventional pain doctor.
+Dr. Mukalel is a top-rated interventional pain management doctor in The Woodlands.
 He has treated thousands of patients and in many cases, his patients are referred to him as a last resort when conventional pain therapies have failed to produce adequate pain reduction.
 Click the “Make an Appointment” button below to schedule an appointment.
 Otherwise, contact us for more information or to make an appointment over the phone.

 You Have Options

 We have seen that a number of clinics focus on one or two modalities for treatment.
 The problem is that pain is neurological and that means “it’s complex”.
 There are a wide variety of therapies, products, at-home activities, procedures and medicines that can be used and we believe there’s a place for all.
 Determining which (or combination thereof) is right for you is a process for you and your Pain MD to work together on.

 Those could be laser ablation, spinal cord stimulation, Ketamine infusions, Platelet Rich Plasma, Steroid injections, Stem cell therapy, Botox, trigger point injections and much more!